mysokolsky/Go_Day03-1/README.md

 ]
 ```

 where "lat" and "lon" are your current coordinates.
-So, for an URL http://127.0.0.1:8888/api/recommend?lat=55.674&lon=37.666 your application should return JSON like this:
+So for a URL like http://127.0.0.1:8888/api/recommend?lat=55.674&lon=37.666, your application should return JSON like this:

 ```
 {